mlcheng/js-http/README.md

 The next time you request `data.php`, you will retrieve the cached version.
 Cache invalidation will come soon.

 ## Legacy support
 The legacy `$http` object is still available.
-It is an alias for `iqwerty.request.request`.
+It is an alias for `iqwerty.http.request`.